- 1. Name of the medicinal product

 QT Prolongation:In clinical trials and use in accordance with the SPC, quetiapine was not associated with a persistent increase in absolute QT intervals.
 In post-marketing, QT prolongation was reported with quetiapine at the therapeutic doses (see Section 4.8) and in overdose (see Section 4.9).
 As with other antipsychotics, caution should be exercised when quetiapine is prescribed in patients with cardiovascular disease or family history of QT prolongation.
 Also caution should be exercised when quetiapine is prescribed either with medicines known to increase QT interval, or with concomitant neuroleptics, especially in the elderly, in patients with congenital long QT syndrome, congestive heart failure, heart hypertrophy, hypokalaemia or hypomagnesaemia (see Section 4.5).

 Elderly patients with dementia-related psychosis:Quetiapine is not approved for the treatment of dementia-related psychosis.
 An approximately 3-fold increased risk of cerebrovascular adverse events has been seen in randomised placebo controlled trials in the dementia population with some atypical antipsychotics.
 The mechanism for this increased risk is not known.
 An increased risk cannot be excluded for other antipsychotics or other patient populations.
 Quetiapine should be used with caution in patients with risk factors for stroke.
 In a meta-analysis of atypical antipsychotics, it has been reported that elderly patients with dementia-related psychosis are at an increased risk of death compared to placebo.
-However in two 10-week placebo controlled quetiapine studies in the same patient population (n=710; mean age: 83 years; range: 56-99 years) the incidence of mortality in quetiapine treated patients was 5.5% versus 3.2% in the placebo group.
+In two 10-week placebo controlled quetiapine studies in the same patient population (n=710; mean age: 83 years; range: 56-99 years) the incidence of mortality in quetiapine treated patients was 5.5% versus 3.2% in the placebo group.
 The patients in these trials died from a variety of causes that were consistent with expectations for this population.
-These data do not establish a causal relationship between quetiapine treatment and death in elderly patients with dementia.

 Dysphagia:Dysphagia (see Section 4.8) has been reported with quetiapine.
 Quetiapine should be used with caution in patients at risk for aspiration pneumonia.